<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 • Have neuromuscular disorders, including those who have difficulty swallowing or clearing mucus secretions

-But children aren’t the only ones potentially severely affected by an RSV infection.
+But, as we mentioned before, children aren’t the only ones potentially severely affected by an RSV infection.
 Older adults also represent an at-risk age group.

 Older adults are at increased risk if they are: